-^{} Includes 35 staff at the US Merchant Marine Academy that continue working out of total 259 while academic classes are not in session during Winter Break (December 19, 2018 - January 2, 2019).
-If a lapse occurs when classes are in session, additional staff will resume working.
+^{} Includes 168 staff at the US Merchant Marine Academy that continue working out of total 254 while academic classes are in session - the Academy's second academic term resumed on January 3, 2019.

 - MARAD functions that would continue during a lapse in appropriations extend to maritime life, safety, and securing vessels of the U.S. Government. - The United States Merchant Marine Academy (Academy) would continue to operate in support of national defense and national security.
 It is the stated statutory policy of the United States that it is necessary for the national defense that the United States have a merchant marine capable of serving as a naval and military auxiliary in time of war or national emergency operated by citizens of the United States.
 Consistent with this policy, the Academy was established to train United States citizens to serve as officers in the United States merchant marine and in the Armed Forces of the United States.
 Shutdown of the Academy would disrupt the academic calendar and significantly impact cadets' ability to complete the mariner licensing required courses in time to take the United States Coast Guard mariner licensing exam.
 Any disruption of the licensing and commissioning progression potentially threatens the flow of merchant mariners critically needed for national defense and national security.